 In the Digital Age, our skills are uncountable.
 We’ve developed the ability to interact, produce and retain information at high speed, everything at the same time and right now.

 On the other hand, meanwhile, we lost the calmness of what is simple.
-Whatever is simple has become silly; if it’s not complex is not good enough.
+Simple things are seen as not interesting; if it’s not jaw-dropping, it’s not good enough.

 What are the priorities that move us, after all?